Skip to main content

 Periodically ask ChatGPT and Gemini for businesses in your category and location.
 See if you're mentioned.
 See who's ahead of you.

 This isn't a one-time check.
-The landscape shifts.
-Competitors improve.
+Models, retrieval sources, and competitors change.
 You need to track your AI visibility over time just like you'd track keyword rankings.
-The AI Visibility Grader can give you a baseline score in 60 seconds.
+The AI Visibility Grader can give you a focused one-profile baseline in about 1-3 minutes.

 Important